microsoft/lisa/docs/run_test/understand_results.rst

 Overview
 --------

-It’s essential to understand the results after running tests.
+It's essential to understand the results after running tests.
 LISA has 7 kinds of test results in total: 3 of which are intermediate results, and 4 of which are final results, as explained in sections below.
 Each test case can and will be moved from one result to another but can never have